Grammar Info

 If you were to date Tanaka or Yamada, who would you choose?

-If it is free, lots of people will come.
+If we suppose it was free, lots of people would come.

 Assuming that you study abroad, an essay is necessary.